OUR STORY

 We wanted to open gardens and invite visitors, particularly from outside the district, to spend a weekend enjoying our gardens, our wineries, our fabulous eateries, shops, adventure attractions and everything else about the Hurunui District.

-We also desperately wanted to create opportunities and benefits for businesses and residents across the district, and to help repair the terrible scars from that earthquake.
+We also wanted to create opportunities and benefits for businesses and residents across the district, to help repair the terrible scars from that earthquake.

-Since then, the festival has become, not just a celebration of inspirational gardens, but of the unique, little known, Hurunui region.
+Since then, the festival has become not just a celebration of inspirational gardens, but of a unique hidden gem, the Hurunui region.

 It is all out there for you to discover.